iSPIRT/pushpaka/docs/index.md

 ## About

-We are a group of aviation enthusiasts interested in effective policy formulation for the drone ecosystem in India.
+We are a group of aviation enthusiasts interested in effective drone regulation and standards in India.
+We're working towards a deeper synchronisation between industry and regulator, while setting up conversations with more types of stakeholders.
+Our approach uses *Concept of Operations* *(ConOps)* as a consensus-building tool to enhance market capacity over time.
+This approach would boost operations and clear the road for Unmanned Traffic Management standards, a crucial building block for the drone ecosystem.

 ### Charter